01Get to the Top of the Stack

 If you want to work in the retail industry, but it doesn't have anything to offer you right now, don't be afraid to make the hop into another industry.
 Many famous CEOs career tracks reveal what's possible for someone who knows how to master the art of job hopping.
 Several of the largest retail organizations are currently being run by CEOs who had no prior retailing experience at all.

 It's important to remember that you take your experience with you wherever you go.
 You can learn, grow, and achieve in any industry.
 By hopping into a completely new job, and gaining new knowledge and skills, you will be even more valuable when the retail industry rebounds and starts hiring talent like you again.

 07Social Connections in all the Right (Less Obvious) Places

 It’s time to get all those Friendsters, buddies, and cyber contacts you’ve been collecting working for you.
 Get as many locals as you can on your buddy list and then send out a note asking them who’s hiring.
 Surely somebody will know somebody who’s looking for somebody.

-Socializing your way to the perfect job is not just about trolling the obvious places like LinkedIn and Facebook, it's about creating and using connections in the less obvious places like YouTube where you upload a unique job-hunting video of yourself with viral ability, along with Vine, Instagram, and Periscope trailers, for example.
+Socializing your way to the perfect job is not just about searching in the obvious places like LinkedIn and Facebook, it's about creating and using connections in the less obvious places, like YouTube, where you upload a unique job-hunting video of yourself with viral ability, along with Instagram and Periscope trailers, for example.